shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 };
 ```

-- **path**: path to ABI export directory (relative to Hardhat root).
+- **path**: The path to your ABI export directory (relative to the HardHat project's root).
 The directory will be created if it does not exist.
-- **clear**: whether to delete old files in above path on compilation
+- **clear**: A boolean value that determines whether to delete old files from the specified path on compilation.

-Hardhat will use `solc v0.7.3` to compile your smart contract.
+HardHat will use the specified version of solc (v0.7.3) to compile your smart contract.
 Run:

 ```text
 npx hardhat compile